 Route maintenance: biotopes along the transmission routes

-Our biotope management planning is an innovative concept for power line route maintenance that unites both ecological and economic benefits.
+Our integrated vegetation management (IVM) planning is an innovative concept for power line route maintenance that unites both ecological and economic benefits.
 At the heart of this concept is the basic principle of maintaining existing biotopes in such a way that operation of the line is not disrupted and the natural habitats along our routes can develop sustainably.
 To this end, the concept comprises maintenance measures designed to foster and develop vegetation that is typical of the respective region.

-Implementation of these measures is based on our biotope management plans, in which all areas of our overhead line routes are mapped and divided into ‘maintenance units’.
-The plans for biotope management are put together in close collaboration with external experts, such as biologists, nature conservation and forestry authorities.
+Implementation of these measures is based on our IVM plans, in which all areas of our overhead line routes are mapped and divided into ‘maintenance units’.
+The plans for integrated vegetation management are put together in close collaboration with external experts, such as biologists, nature conservation and forestry authorities.
 We consult with local associations and landowners on a case-by-case basis.
 The respective maintenance measures are planned for a period of ten years and documented accordingly.
 Our key guiding principle, therefore, is to carry out maintenance measures more frequently, in smaller areas and more gently instead of infrequently and intensively.
 We put this proven approach into practice throughout our entire grid.

 An opportunity for nature conservation